realmjoin/realmjoin-docs/docs/package-types.md

 With organic packages the organization knows exactly which software based on the detailed binaries and versions is in use on the client machines.
 If there is a security issue with one of these versions, all information is at hand.
 And if the user needs a new device, the special software packages are again available.

-The used binaries are scanned for maleware when transfered to the RealmJoin infrastructure.
+The used binaries are scanned for malware when transfered to the RealmJoin infrastructure.
 Because of their highly individualized nature and manual on-device management those packages are not maintained in a standard process, possible effects have to be addressed locally.